Sea Fishing Tours around Koh Chang

 This doesn’t mean that there aren’t any real fishermen left on the island.
 If you want to see how fishermen live, avoid Bangbao – the touristy fishing village and head to one of the smaller fishing villages that aren’t inhabited mainly by dive companies and seafood restaurants.

-You’ll find one in Klong Son at the north of Koh Chang, at the crossroads in the village, take the road that heads towards the sea, follow that and you’ll end up at a small pier lined with stilt houses and with small fishing boats moored at the end.
+You’ll find one in Klong Son at the north of Koh Chang, at the crossroads in the village, take the road that heads towards the sea, follow that and you’ll end up at a small pier lined with stilt houses and with numerous fishing boats moored at a harbour near the end of the pier.

 Over in the south-east of the island, the village of Salakkok is still home to many small scale fishermen who have their own boats and for whom life hasn’t really changed at all over the years.
 To get there, head down the east of Koh Chang, then take the left turn off the main road at the sings to Salakkok & Jek Bae, then go past the temple & school, past the concrete mangrove walkway on the left.
 You’ll see signs to ‘Salakkok kayak station’, follow them.